karmaniverous/stan-cli/guides/archives-and-snapshots.md

 - Base selection
   - Both regular and diff archives apply the same screening, including exclusion of binary files.
   - Classification is performed by the engine (binary exclusions, large‑text call‑outs).
 The CLI may surface a concise summary when enabled; by default no additional warnings file is written and archives are created silently.
-  - Applies your `.gitignore`, default denials (`node_modules`, `.git`), user `excludes`, and STAN workspace rules.
-Explicit `excludes` take precedence over any later `includes`. - Reserved exclusions always apply:
+  - Applies your `.gitignore`, default denials (`node_modules`, `.git`), `stan-core.excludes`, and STAN workspace rules.
+Explicit `excludes` take precedence over any later `includes`.
+Reserved exclusions always apply:
     - `<stanPath>/diff` is always excluded.
     - `<stanPath>/output` is excluded unless you enable combine mode.

 - Additive includes
-  - `includes` is an allow‑list that ADDS matches back even if they would be excluded by `.gitignore` or default denials.
+  - `stan-core.includes` is an allow‑list that ADDS matches back even if they would be excluded by `.gitignore` or default denials.
   - Explicit `excludes` still win: if a path matches both `includes` and `excludes`, it is excluded.
   - Reserved exclusions still apply (see above).